Understanding Anxiety Disorders: 10 Signs and Symptoms, and When to Seek Support

 Your fear or worry interferes with work, relationships, or daily activities.

-Important to know: experiencing any of these signs doesn’t necessarily mean you have an anxiety disorder.
+NOTE: It’s important to mention that experiencing any of these symptoms doesn’t necessarily mean you have an anxiety disorder.
 These can also be natural responses to stressful events.
-If you are unsure, seeking professional help is the best way to go.
+If you are unsure, seeking professional support is encouraged.

-Several evidence-based therapies are available to help individuals deal with anxiety.
-Evidence-based therapies means there is a lot of support research on the effectiveness of them for dealing with anxiety.
-Some examples include:
+Several evidence-based therapies are available to help individuals with anxiety (evidence-based means there's a lot of research to support their effectiveness).
+Some examples of therapies include:

-Cognitive Behavioural Therapy (CBT) – Helps individuals identify and explore thoughts, emotions, and behaviours, and provides tools to understand and decrease anxiety.
+Cognitive Behavioural Therapy (CBT) – Helps individuals explore thoughts, emotions, and behaviours, and provides tools to decrease anxiety.

 Rational Emotive Behaviour Therapy (REBT) – Focuses on identifying irrational beliefs and replacing them with rational, more constructive thinking.

-Mindfulness-Based Stress Reduction (MBSR) – Encourages present-moment awareness and provides skills to reduce stress and anxiety.
+Mindfulness-Based Stress Reduction (MBSR) – Encourages present-moment awareness and acceptance, reducing rumination and stress.

 UK Mental Health Services and Helplines